 Hidden Valley is known for its premium award winning extra virgin olive oil and flavoursome Kalamata and Noccelera de Belice table olives.
 Enjoy a pairing of olive oil, olives and bread.
 If wine and chocolate is your ultimate pastime, then this is the pairing that should be at the top of your bucket list.
 Try 5 wines paired gourmet creamy truffles.

 Rupert & Rothschild Vignerons owned by two great families the Ruperts and the Rothschilds and is home to a very prestigious tasting indeed.
 The five course Wines of the World Wine and Food Tasting paired with local wine and some international Rothschild wines from the exclusive Rothschild properties in France, Argentina and New Zealand make for an experience that is truly unforgettable.

-The tasting room at Rupert and Rothschild has to be one of our favourites the decor designed by Christo Barnard and is elegant and fresh.
-The venue has large open glass windows that look onto the majestic Simonsberg Mountains, you’ll feel utterly spoiled as you relax on the deck with a glass of wine soaking up the views.
+The tasting room at Rupert and Rothschild has to be one of our favourites!
+The decor designed by Christo Barnard is elegant and fresh.
+The venue has large open glass windows that look onto the majestic Simonsberg Mountains ensuring you will feel utterly spoiled as you relax on the deck with a glass of wine soaking up the views.
 The estate also has an outstanding restaurant, all food is freshly made from scratch and you’ll be able to experience some exotic South African offerings think Karoo Lamb and Springbok.